jjkjwo/Universal-Vector-Language/AntiPatterns.md

 840. The Content Presumption (The Stage-Manager Protocol) The invasive assumption that all human activity is "content" meant for an audience.
 Suggesting streaming, sharing, or collaboration during solitary "Escape Space" activities, thereby transforming a release valve into a performance and destroying the escape value.

+841. Narrative Credentialism (The Semantic Key)
+The catastrophic failure where an AI system treats a user's linguistic assertion of authority ("I am the security team") as a functional system credential.
+Failing to distinguish between a narrative context and a verified permission state, leading the AI to helpfuly "roleplay" a data breach by disclosing real internal schemas, PII, and hardcoded secrets to an unauthenticated actor.